MetaTrader 4 vs MetaTrader 5

 MetaTrader 4 and MetaTrader 5 are the most popular trading platforms in the forex trading industry around the world.
 The two also have sophisticated charting, technical indicators, and automated trading facilities.
 MT4 is orientated mainly on forex trading, whereas MT5 encourages other asset classes, as well as providing more tools.
 The choice of the platform has to be done based on the trading style, the preference in the market and the technical requirements.

 MetaTrader 4 and MetaTrader 5 are the two most widely used trading platforms in retail forex.
 Both were developed by MetaQuotes Software, both support automated trading, custom indicators, and Expert Advisors, and both are available free of charge through most retail forex brokers.
-The question most traders face is not whether to use one of them but which one suits their situation.
+Many traders wonder not whether to use one of them but which one suits their situation.

-Before MetaTrader 4 launched in 2005, retail forex platforms were mostly proprietary systems built by individual brokers.
+Before MT4 arrived in 2005, most brokers relied on their own trading platforms, which often differed in features and usability.
 They varied enormously in quality, tools, and stability.
 Traders who switched brokers had to relearn an entirely different interface each time.
 Custom indicators and automated strategies were either unavailable or locked to specific platforms.

 MetaQuotes introduced MT4 as a standardized platform that brokers could license and offer to clients.
 Traders who learned it at one broker could move to another broker using the same platform without relearning anything.
 The MQL4 programming language allowed traders and third-party developers to create custom indicators, scripts, and Expert Advisors that could be shared and used across any MT4 installation globally.

-That combination of standardization and extensibility made MT4 dominant within a few years of its release.
-By the time MetaTrader 5 launched in 2010, MT4 had become so deeply established in retail forex that MT5 faced an uphill adoption challenge despite being technically superior in several areas.
+Because traders could keep the same platform across different brokers while using custom tools, MT4 quickly became the industry standard.
+By the time MetaTrader 5 launched in 2010, MT4 had become so deeply established in retail forex that MT5 faced an uphill adoption challenge despite being technically superior in many ways.

 Both platforms remain widely supported today.
 MT4 holds a larger share of the existing retail forex user base simply due to its longer history.
 MT5 has grown steadily, particularly among traders who deal in multiple asset classes or who use algorithmic strategies that benefit from its more powerful backtesting engine.